Stryper: Legacy

 In his autobiography A Lion's Tale: Around the World in Spandex, professional wrestler Chris Jericho mentions that, as he got into heavy metal music as a teenager, Stryper was one of his favorite bands, and during the very beginning of his wrestling career on the Canadian independent circuit, his ring attire was black and yellow, which he purposely did as a tribute to the band.
+Howard Jones, vocalist of Killswitch Engage, cited Stryper as a formative influence, recalling that "it was like '85 when we started listening to Stryper" while absorbing heavy metal through MTV as a teenager.